Multi-purpose stadium: North America

-History in the United States
+United States

-Several stadiums hosted multiple sports teams prior to the advent of multi-purpose stadiums.
+Several stadiums hosted multiple sports teams before the advent of multi-purpose stadiums.

-In New York City, the Polo Grounds hosted football teams early on, as its rectangular nature lent itself well to football, and was also used for baseball.
+In New York City, the Polo Grounds hosted football teams early on, as its rectangular nature lent itself well to football and was also used for baseball.
 The original Yankee Stadium was designed to accommodate football, as well as track and field (Yankee Stadium popularized the warning track, originally designed as a running track around baseball fields), in addition to its primary use for baseball.